A Level Economics

 Economics is the study of how economies work and why they sometimes fail to work effectively.
 If you are interested in world events, you will find A Level Economics an interesting and useful subject; topics covered in class will provide you with a greater insight into current affairs and economic issues.

 Economics is taught over two years with the AS Level being taught in the first year and the A Level in the second year.

-Assessments take place in a variety of ways, including essays, multi-choice questions and case studies.
+AS and A Level Economics assessments take place in a variety of ways, including essays, multi-choice questions and case studies.
 However, to be successful in this subject it is just as important to follow world events related to Economics as it is to attend class and write assignments.

-Students might go on to careers in:
+A Level Economics students might go on to careers in:

 - Civil Service

 Graduates with degrees in Economics are among the very highest-paid.